lyudmilalala/InsightProject-AllAnimeToday/README.md

 To run lambda functions, you need grant an AWS Lambda Execution Role.
 Following the instruction below to create a AWS Lambda Execution Role in IAM, and then replace the  `<your-lambda-user-arn>` in `src/BackEnd/run.sh` the arn of your role.

 https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html

+## Get cookies

+Set `COOKIE_SAVE_PATH` and `HOST` in `get_cookies.py` to your local directory and the remote EC2 server where you would like to run your crawling script.
+On your local machine, run `get_cookies.py`.
+The cookies of each website will be sent directly to the root repository of your EC2.

 ## Start the application